- School Stuff

 You know that St. Patrick's day is just around the corner, but do you know about all the other holidays you can be celebrating in March?
 Find out here!

 Mardis Gras is French for Fat Tuesday and it means you should pig-out on this day.
-Mardi Gras is the day before Lent, which is the 40 day period between Ash Wednesday and Easter.
-This year it is March 4th!
+Mardi Gras is the day before Lent, the 40 day period between Ash Wednesday and Easter.
+This year it is February 17th!

 Cupid works hard to make people fall in love with one shot of his arrow.
 Get the inside scoop on this important Valentine's Day figure!